mgbrian/tradr/README.md

 ### Install dependencies if this is the first time running the app

-1. Make the install, build, and start scripts executable:
+1. Make the install, build, test, and start scripts executable:

-   `chmod +x install.sh build.sh start.sh`
+   `chmod +x install.sh build.sh test.sh start.sh`

 1. Run the install script